andygodish/wikijs-storage/kubernetes/storage/local-path-provisioner.md

 I ran into an issue when trying to install wikijs via a helm chart set to use the "local-path" storageclass.
 The Local Path Provisioner (LPP) spins up a helper pod that runs a busy box image and tries to create volumes on node's at the `/opt/local-path-provisioner/` directory.

 With SELinux set to enforcing, I get several selinux errors that will need to be looked into in the future.
 However, when set to permissive, I still get a permission error when the helper container tries to write to that directory.
 A quick, non-production, fix for this is to set the permissions on that directory to allow "all other users" the ability to write to those directories.
 Original permission for that directory upon installing LPP are `755`, `root:root`.

+Run the following on all nodes being used to store PVs:

 ```
 chmod 757 -R /opt/local-path-provisioner